Advice > Software engineering

 How to answer this question

-In answering this question, avoid unstructured, too broad, and too long answers.
+In answering this question, avoid giving unstructured, too broad, and too long answers.
 To prepare well, we recommend that you do these:

 1. Network: Long before your interview, connect and build rapport with current Meta employees.
 Ask them what it’s like working there, why they chose Meta, and what is unique about it.
 Their answers will give you ideas for your own answer.
 Also, mentioning their names during your interview shows the interviewer that you’ve put in extra effort to get to know their company better.